Historical Records Series Available From the Genealogy Program

 A-Files, April 1, 1944 to May 1, 1951

 Immigrant Files, (A-Files) are the individual alien case files, which became the official file for all immigration records created or consolidated since April 1, 1944.
-A-Numbers ranging up to approximately 6 million were issued to aliens and immigrants within or entering the United States between 1940 and 1945.
+A-Numbers ranging up to approximately 6 million were issued to noncitizens within or entering the United States between 1940 and 1945.
 The 6 million and 7 million series of A-Numbers were issued between circa 1944 and May 1, 1951.
 Only A-File documents dated to May 1, 1951, are releasable under the Genealogy Program.

 Record Format: The Immigrant Files exist only in hard copy (textual) format.